 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 One of the best things about traveling to new cities is the food.
-Finding the local cuisines and neighborhood restaurants is the best way to really experience a new place.
+Finding the local cuisines and neighborhood restaurants is the best way to truly experience a new place.
 So one of the first things we did once we arrived in Colorado was to check out where to eat in Denver.
-With kids almost always in tow on our trips into the city, it was inevitable that our favorite spots would be all about the sugar!
+The kids are almost always in tow on our trips into the city, so it was inevitable that our favorite spots are all about sweet treats!

 When you’re looking for where to eat in Denver, these spots top our list of the best places for sweet treats in the Mile High City.

 This ice cream shop on Colfax piles giant scoops of house-made ice cream between 2 pop-tarts for just $5.
 It’s plenty for 2-3 people, but the kids each wanted their own ice cream with all the fun flavors they have.
 We tried Goldfish, Honey Nut Cheerios, and strawberry shortcake.
 And dang, they were all delicious!

 This one is right next to Ice Cream Riot, making it easy to try both if you can’t decide.
 VooDoo is a small chain and definitely worth a stop.
 Be prepared for long lines and make sure you have cash on hand – credit cards aren’t accepted here.
 Use those long lines to your advantage – with a lot of flavors to choose from, it will take a while to decide on one (or two…).

 The VooDoo Doll donut was a part of one of our challenges in this fall’s Questival.
 Read more about this favorite family adventure race here!